Cholo Montironi: Career

 Between 1941 and 1964 he played in more than 15 orchestras including:

-Vicente Viviano (1941), Orquesta Tipica Astral (1942), Julio Barbosa (1944), Leopoldo Líberjens, Julio Barbosa boyband (1948), Antonio Rios (1953), the bandoneonist José Brondel (1956), singer Alfredo Belusi (Montironi as a leader and argarranger), José Sala (1958 to 1965 in parallel with other assignments).
+Vicente Viviano (1941), Orquesta Tipica Astral (1942), Julio Barbosa (1944), Leopoldo Líberjens, Julio Barbosa boyband (1948), Antonio Rios (1953), the bandoneonist José Brondel (1956), singer Alfredo Belusi (Montironi as a leader and arranger), José Sala (1958 to 1965 in parallel with other assignments).
 In 1960 he joined Jorge Arduhs orchestra and in November 1960 he played with the charango player Jaime Torres and the violinist Antonio Agri.
 From May 1961 he also played with Franco Corvini and from 1963 he made arrangements for the Rosarino Tango Quintet.
 In July 1963 he joined the orchestra of bandoneonist Domingo Federico.
-During a carnival in 1964 he was a part of Francini-Stamponi’s orchestra, that was visiting Rosario and in May 1964 he joined the orchestra of Aldo Calderón.
+During a carnival in 1964 he was a part of Francini-Stamponi's orchestra, that was visiting Rosario and in May 1964 he joined the orchestra of Aldo Calderón.

 International career

 It was a difficult period for the tango culture during the late 1970s.
 The instrument; bandoneon participated in various ensembles that were often formed to follow more timely correct recruitments.

 In 1977 he took part in a U.S. tour with the singer Alberto Morán.
-They performed at Madison Square Garden (New York), Disneyland (Florida), Hollywood, Holidays Inn hotel chain and Club de Las Americas99 in Miami (Florida).
+They performed at Madison Square Garden (New York City), Disneyland (Florida), Hollywood, Holidays Inn hotel chain and Club de Las Americas99 in Miami (Florida).
 In the following years he toured almost every country in Latin America.